-As a FEC owner or operator who just got started on or is in the process of building their unique company playbook, you might be curious about what specific information to gather and include.
+As an FEC owner or operator who just got started or is in the process of building their unique company playbook, you might be curious about what specific information to gather and include.

 In this post, we'll go over some of the foundational items you should include in your playbook.
 Remember, this is just a starting point for you and your team.